 The practice had a recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.
-We looked at seven staff recruitment records.
-The files contained most of the information required by the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
-We noted references for dentists, the practice manager and the hygienist were not present in their staff files.
+We looked at eight staff recruitment records.
+The files contained the information required by the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.